seqan/app-template/README.md

 6. optional: build and run the tests: `make test`
 7. optional: build the api documentation: `make doc`
 8. execute the app: `./bin/app-template`
+9. optional: publish your tool to the galaxy toolshed, follow the example in https://github.com/SGSSGene/raptor-galaxy